genterist/openMRS-Security/1-OWASP-Assesment/A1 - Injection - Tautology.md

 ### Priority : [high]

 ### Test Description
 Injection attacks occur when unvalidated input is embedded in an instruction stream and cannot be distinguished from valid instructions.
+This test case is to test whether using tautology can bypass password authentication.

 ### * Precondition
 1. A local computer with administrator privilege